 An annual award to be given at the discretion of the Chair to a team of CREs whose activity best demonstrates advancing the success of the organization.
 The three liaison vice chairmen will recommend the nominees.
 The award will be a perpetual trophy to reside at the CRE headquarters, with the recipients receiving a CRE commemorative plaque.

-The CRE Committee Service Award provides official recognition of exemplary committee or task force service to the CRE organization.
+The CRE Committee Service Award provides official recognition of exemplary committee, task force, or other extraordinary service to the CRE organization.
 Established in 1996, the award recipient is selected by the chair of the board in collaboration with the organization president.